HoseinParvaresh/pet-shop/README.md

 The goal of this website is to reduce the challenges of pet care and provide easy access to high-quality products and services.
 On Pilisook, users can easily purchase the products they need or book specialized services such as boarding, grooming, and veterinary care for their pets. 🐕‍🦺🐈

-Pilisook creates a safe and reliable space for pet lovers to confidently provide the best care for their companions..<br><br>
+Pilisook creates a safe and reliable space for pet lovers to confidently provide the best care for their companions.<br><br>
 <a href="https://pet-shop-five-sable.vercel.app/">Link to view the website</a></p>

 <br clear="both">